Hiimus/veggie-time/README.md

 - Create a site for users to get inspired to use more vegetables in their own cooking, by browsing or creating their own recipes.
 ## User Journey
 ### Home
 - When accessing this website, the user will first arrive at the home page.
-Before scrolling the user can see a navbar/side bar, a hero image, and a vegetable chopper product.
+Before scrolling the user can see a navbar/sidebar, a hero image, and a vegetable chopper product.
 The vegetable chopper has a fake link to amazon.com.

 ![user-journey1](readme_img/user_journey/user-journey1.JPG)